 A handbag is definitely on my list of things to pack for Europe.
 A great bag is the perfect addition to any outfit, and it keeps things stylish.

-One important thing to consider when packing for a trip to Europe and choosing a bag is security.
+Consider security when it comes to handbags.
 Pickpocketing is an issue, especially in large cities, so you’ll want something that can be secured.

 Reusable Canvas Bag

 Plastic shopping bags are so 2015.
-Around the world, more and more countries are banning plastic.
+Around the world, more and more countries are banning single-useplastic.

 Even where they’re not banned, they can still wreak havoc on the local environment.
 Do your bit and bring along a canvas bag instead.